tetratelabs/wazero/README.md

 Instead, WebAssembly defines "host functions" and the signatures they can use.
 In wazero, "host functions" are written in Go, and let you do anything including access files.
-The main constraint is that WebAssembly only allows numeric types. wazero includes [imports][imports] for common languages and compiler toolchains.
+The main constraint is that WebAssembly only allows numeric types. wazero includes [imports](imports) for common languages and compiler toolchains.

 For example, you can grant WebAssembly code access to your console by exporting